Paxlovid is a medicine used to treat early COVID-19 infection. It can help to prevent more severe symptoms.

 Paxlovid is not suitable for some people.

-To make sure it's safe for you, tell your doctor or nurse if you:
+To make sure it's safe for you, tell your GP, hospital consultant or pharmacist if you:

-• take some other medications - your doctor will discuss this with you
+- take other medicines - your GP will discuss this with you

 Paxlovid and other medicines